Waverley Oakleigh Panthers: History

-The Panthers' new club rooms and ground were originally adjacent to Monash Medical Centre.
-This ground no longer exists as it was swallowed up by the expanding hospital.
-In 1997, the club moved to the newly constructed club rooms and renovated ground facilities next door at Fregon reserve and have remained there since.
+The Panthers' home ground in Clayton has always been Fregon Reserve; however, Fregon Reserve has physically moved over time.
+The original reserve and clubrooms were located on Fregon Road, Clayton which is how the current reserve got its name.
+In the mid 1990s, the state government demolished Clayton Technical School on Browns Road and used the land to construct an all-new Fregon Reserve with new club rooms and ground facilities which the club moved into in 1997 and have remained at ever since.
+The original ground was swallowed up by the expanding Monash Medical Centre at the same time and no longer exists.

 In the decade between 1989 and 1999, the club also had its most successful period on the field, competing in seven grand finals during this time, winning three (1992, 1993 and 1994).

 The club continued to grow in the 1990s and 2000s.
 By 2007, the VRL introduced Ladies' and Girls' Tag to the competition.
 Teams were formed in both grades, and the teams became known as the Waverley Oakleigh "Pink" Panthers.
 Both teams had a very successful first year, claiming inaugural premierships.
 In the following years the Girls' Tag won five out of the first seven premierships.

 In 2016 the club celebrated its 40th anniversary and in 2023, the club won its first Senior Premiership in 29 years and 5th overall, when the Panthers defeated Truganina Rabbitohs 28-18.
 The club had a successful season, firstly winning the newly established preseason competition, then finishing the premiership season in second place to qualify for the finals.